LulalaP/FutureMail-backend/README.md

 ## 🚀 Getting started

-1. Clone this repository and run `npm install` in the ``how-why-how-why-backend`` directory.
+1. Clone this repository and run `npm install` in the ``future-mail-backend`` directory.

-3. Create a file `.env` in the `how-why-how-why-backend` directory and copy the contents of the `.env.template` file there.
+3. Create a file `.env` in the `future-mail-backend` directory and copy the contents of the `.env.template` file there.

 4. Run `npm run build`.
 This will setup the SQLite database and run the migrations.

 5. **(Optional)** To populate the database with some seed data you can run `npm run seed:run`. **Note:** running this command will remove all existing data.

 6. All done!
 Just run `npm start` to start the server.
-After the server has started you should be able to access the GraphQL playground at http://localhost:5000/graphql.
+After the server has started you should be able to access the GraphQL playground at http://localhost:5001/graphql.

 ## 🔑 Authorization